JMRI: Web SiteThis page discusses technical aspects of the JMRI web site.

 If you want to host a copy of the JMRI web site on your local Mac OS X machine, follow these instructions to first configure the Apache server to do server-side includes, and then make a copy of the web site files available to the server.

-- You need to edit the Apache web server's configuration file.
+- To make sure that your local server has the right options enabled, edit the Apache web server's configuration file.

 - On Mac OS X 10.4 (Tiger), this is the /etc/httpd/httpd.conf file